With Pleasure: A View of Whole Sexual Anatomy for Every Body

 The anus -- the external opening to the rectum, visible between your butt cheeks -- is surrounded by two concentric rings of muscle: the internal and external sphincter.
 The external can be voluntarily controlled (in other words, you can think about squeezing it open or closed and make that happen); the internal can’t.
 The anus is rich with sensory nerve endings: it has half the nerve endings in the whole pelvic region and those are interconnected with other pelvic muscles.
 Like the vagina, most of those nerve endings are concentrated around the opening and just inside the rectum.
 The anus is unlike the vagina in that it does not self-lubricate.

 The anus and its surrounding areas can be a site of sexual pleasure for any gender or sexual orientation: notions that only gay men can or do enjoy anal stimulation, for instance, are false and based in homophobia, even though plenty of gay men do enjoy anal stimulation (so do plenty of bi or straight men).
 Ideas that the only reason women would engage in any kind of anal sex would be to please male partners are false, even if that’s why some women do.
 Sexual anal stimulation may be more stimulating for people who have a prostate gland than for those who are don't.
-The prostate gland can only be directly accessed via the rectum and is only present in people who also have a penis.
+The prostate gland can only be directly accessed via the rectum and is only present in people who also have a penis (though the Skene's glands discussed below are homologous to the prostate gland we're talking about here).
 For those who do have a penis, a lower portion of it is inside the body and stimulus to that person's rectum or perineum can stimulate that area.

 The pudendal nerve – something else we all have -- is located in the perianal region at the bottom of the spinal cord, and for folks whose nerve pathways aren’t being disrupted in some way, it’s quite the powerhouse.
 It supplies nerves to the bladder, anus, perineum, penis, areas around the scrotum and the clitoris.
 It divides into two terminal branches: the perineal nerve, and the dorsal nerve of the penis or the dorsal nerve of the clitoris.
 A lot of the feelings people have in their genitals and pelvis during orgasm – including the spasms people can feel with orgasm or ejaculations -- are because of the pudendal nerve as well as the pelvic nerve.